vectordotdev/vector/rfcs/2020-10-29-3736-remap-chain-parsing.md

 - [ ] Add `else if` to the remap language parser and add multiple branches to the `IfStatement` struct to handle multiple conditions.
-- [ ] Change the `IfStatement` functionality to treat non-boolean values as pass and fail for the conditional.
+      (Already in progress, see [#4814](https://github.com/timberio/vector/pull/4814))
-- [ ] Enhance the remap parser to allow assignment within `if` statements.
-The underlying code already allows for assignments to pass on the assigned value to the outer expression, so no change should be necessary there.
+- [ ] Enhance the parser to allow for multiple statements in the condition.
+- [ ] Adapt the Evaluation code to run with multiple statements.
+(It is very possible very little work will be needed to do this.)
 - [ ] Write the `matches` function that will run a regular expression and return any matched groups found.
 This is potentially out of scope for this rfc, but would be useful nevertheless.